peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 To query (`get` ) and persist (`add` ) the data,  we would be able to implement an actor, a canister, as following:

 *Canisters and features unleashed in the Internet Computer can commonly either be written in [Motoko](https://sdk.dfinity.org/docs/language-guide/motoko.html) or [Rust](https://www.rust-lang.org).
-Motoko is published and maintained by the DFINITY foundation and, most of the documentation’s examples are provided in that particular programming language.
-That is mostly why, we developed our proof of concept with it.*
+Motoko is published and maintained by the DFINITY foundation and most of the documentation’s examples are provided in that particular programming language.
+That is mostly why we developed our proof of concept with Motoko.*

 ```
 import Trie "mo:base/Trie";